frederic-perez/AmE-dictionary/dictionary.md

 __vape pen__ _n_ Vaporizer pen.
 A device used to produce vapor from a substance.
 __vapid__
 __variety store__
-__varsity__ _n_ :four: The word varsity identifies the starting team in a sport at a college or university.
+__varsity__ _n_ :five: The word varsity identifies the starting team in a sport at a college or university.
 You have to be good to make varsity.
 At many schools, sports are a big deal.
 Thousands of people flock to college football and basketball games, plus other sports.
 The members of the starting team are varsity players.
 Varsity players are the best players: that’s why they start, and they usually finish the game too.
 It can take a while for a player to make varsity status. _He started dating another varsity athlete._ _The junior varsity squad._ _He was on the junior varsity team._
 __vastly__
 __vat__ _n_ :two: A water-insoluble dye, such as indigo, that is applied to a fabric in a reducing bath which converts it to a soluble form, the colour being obtained on subsequent oxidation in the fabric fibres. _Vat soft purple dye._
 __vaulted__ _Vaulted ceilings._